Last revision: 25/05/2023

-All data that is held by ourselves or those on our behalf is backed up on at least a daily basis, and stored on servers or computers based in the EU (case reports, but no other data, may be held outside of the EU).
+All data that is held by ourselves or those on our behalf is backed up on at least a daily basis, and stored on servers or computers based in the EEA or United States of America.
 Where data is held on, or capable of being accessed by desktop, laptop or tablet computers, that equipment is (a) password protected, (b) encrypted and (c) secured by two-factor authentication.
 All backed up data is encrypted, as is any financial data (credit or debit card details, bank accounts etc).
 CrimeLine is registered with the Information Commissioner’s Office.
 We have satisfied ourselves that all third-parties who hold your data on our behalf will comply with GDPR from the date of commencement, at the latest.

 We only share your data when required to do so by law.